 Graduate courses taken toward a graduate degree at another institution cannot be transferred for credit toward a Ph.D. degree at UCI.
 However, a course requirement may be waived if a similar course was taken at another institution.
 Waived courses reduce the number of courses required to fulfill the Ph.D. degree.
 The General Petition should be used for all requests for waivers of coursework.
 To obtain a waiver, the academic unit should submit a full description of the course including a syllabus and a copy of the student's transcripts along with the Petition to the Graduate Division for review and approval.
 For students earning a master's degree en route to a PhD, please see Transfer of Credit policy for details.
-Students earning a master's degree en route can only transfer and not waive courses that overlap with the master's degree.
+Students earning a master's degree.